UmSenhorQualquer/pyforms/tutorials/1.SimpleExamples/SimpleExample3/README.md

 # Simple example 4

-On this example we show you how to organize the forms side by side using the variable "self._formset".
+This example shows you how to organize the forms side by side using the variable "self._formset".

 ```python
 	#Add the name of the forms variables inside tuples organize these forms side by side